Introduction to PostgreSQL Case Insensitive

 2. Case insensitive query by using lower function –

-- The below example shows that case is insensitive by using the lower function.
+- The example below shows that the case is insensitive using the lower function.

 - We have used a lower function on the name column to fetch the data from the case_test table.